SnowyMouse/invader/README.md

                                the cache file.
   -P --fs-path                 Use a filesystem path for the tag.
   -q --quiet                   Only output error messages.
+  -r --resource-maps <method>  Specify the behavior for using resource maps.
-  -R --resource-path <dir>     Specify the directory for loading resource maps.
+                               Must be: none (don't use resource maps), check (check tags), always (always index tags - Custom Edition only).
+Default: none -R --resource-path <dir>     Specify the directory for loading resource maps.
                                (by default this is the maps directory) -t --tags <dir>              Use the specified tags directory.
 Use multiple